phalcon-orphanage/docs/en/crypt.md

 The cipher AES-256 is used among other places in SSL/TLS across the Internet.
 It's considered among the top ciphers.
 In theory it's not crackable since the combinations of keys are massive.
 Although NSA has categorized this in [Suite B][suite_b], they have also recommended using higher than 128-bit keys for encryption.

-> You must use a key length corresponding to the current algorithm.
+> **NOTE**: You must use a key length corresponding to the current algorithm.
 For the default algorithm `aes-256-cfb` the default key length is 32 bytes.
 {: .alert .alert-warning }

 ## Basic Usage